-Provides existing and potential business owners, developers and entrepreneurs up-to-date real-time access to existing retail, commercial, and industrial sites available for lease, purchase or development investment Information is available through user option or with the support of staff in the Economic and Business Development Department.
+Where access on up-to-dated real-time information on available retail, commercial, and industrial sites for lease, purchase or development investment in the Fayetteville market.
+Information is available through user option or from the support of staff in the Economic and Business Development.
 Click here

 Vendor Business and Contract Opportunities

 The City of Fayetteville is committed to a proactive program of making all of its internal purchases of goods and services, as well as the contracting for construction, engineering, and professional services accessible to all potential vendors and providers, with an emphasis on encouraging the greatest participation possible from local providers.
-Further, the City has developed a Local Small Disadvantaged Business Enterprise [LSDBE] program within the administration of the Economic and Business Development Department and is designed to encourage, educate and support local, small, minority and veteran-owned businesses who can take advantage of City purchasing and contracting needs and requirements.
-Click here
+The City has available a Local Small Disadvantaged Business Enterprise [LSDBE] program within the City of Fayetteville’s Purchasing Department, designed to encourage, educate and support local, small, disadvantaged enterprise as well as veteran-owned businesses to take advantage of City purchasing and contracting opportunities.
+LSDBE Vendor Application is available here

 Business Development Creation, Retention and Expansion

-The Economic and Business Development goal to create new jobs, higher income, increased tax revenues, greater wealth and a higher standard of living for residents in the City of Fayetteville, requires new strategies and a variety of tools.
+Trends today, indicate that many of cities are faced with declining household incomes, increasingly unequal distribution, high levels of underemployment, and concentrated poverty.
+The City of Fayetteville’s economic development goals is focused on the creation of new jobs, higher income, increased tax revenues, greater wealth and a higher standard of living for residents in the City of Fayetteville, requires new strategies and a variety of tools.
 We look to find ways to stimulate private investment and encourage and support entrepreneurial growth through business retention and expansion efforts as well as adaptive re-use, and redevelopment efforts that will assist businesses and entrepreneurs to create, retain and expand in Fayetteville.

 Entrepreneurial Support along with Education and Training Programs and Economic and Business Development Forums

-Entrepreneurial education and training programs are held quarterly to provide instruction on the fundamentals of entrepreneurship and on access to capital, grants and other loan programs and on additional lending resources such as the U. S. Small Business Administration and the Support Center of North Carolina.
+Entrepreneurial education and training programs are held quarterly through the Economic and Business Development Program to provide instruction on the fundamentals of entrepreneurship access to capital, grants and other loan programs and on additional state and federal lending resources such as the U. S. Small Business Administration and the Carolina Small Business Development Fund (formerly the Support Center of North Carolina)

-These basic introductory courses are also provided to entrepreneurs by our community resource partners such as the Center for Economic Empowerment Development [CEED], Fayetteville Technical Community College and Fayetteville State University.
-Information on these quarterly entrepreneurial education and training programs can be found on - Face Book Page EBD page click here.
+Introductory entrepreneurial courses are also offered to entrepreneurs by our community resource partners that include the Center for Economic Empowerment Development [CEED], Fayetteville Technical Community College and Fayetteville State University.
+Information on these quarterly entrepreneurial education and training programs can be found on - Face Book EBD page here.

 Local Investment and Loan Program Portfolios

 To support these core goals, the Community Development Department administers four (4) primary programs to assist small businesses under its loans and grants program.
-There is a checklist of required documents and program forms that must accompany the completed application for all programs for review by the loan or grant committee.
+There is a checklist of required documents and program forms that must accompany the completed application for review by the loan or grant committee.
 Non-profit organizations are not eligible to apply under this program.
-The programs are:
+The programs -

 - Business Assistance Loan Program